QGoose/Goose/README.md

 # QuantumGoose

-ICFP non-sense about quantum languages
+An OCaml library for quantum computing

 ## Instruction